‘Larger than life’: Illinois GOP icon James ‘Pate’ Philip Jr. has died

 Philip, 93, died Tuesday at his Wood Dale home.
 His wife, Nancy, reportedly was by his side.

-“He was sometimes gruff and rough, but I really do believe he had a good heart,” said Radogno, who served in the Senate for 20 years, including as GOP leader.
+“It’s a sad day,” said DuPage County Republican Party Chair and county board member Jim Zay.
+“You won’t see a leader like Pate anymore.”

-Former state representative and current DuPage County Board Chair Deb Conroy, an Elmhurst Democrat, recalled thinking Philip was “the greatest Republican political mind in DuPage County” when she was coming up in politics.
+Former state representative and current DuPage County Board Chair Deborah Conroy, an Elmhurst Democrat, recalled thinking Philip was “the greatest Republican political mind in DuPage County” when she was coming up in politics.

 An Elmhurst native, Philip was a U.S. Marine who served in the early 1950s.
 After his military service, he attended Kansas State University and worked as a district sales manager for Pepperidge Farm Bakeries.